 Bottom of the Funnel (BOFU): Mid to low-traffic (i.e., long-tail)

 Start with the TOFU keywords, which you will use to attract traffic to your company’s main pages, like the homepage and blog.
 Then continue with the MOFU keywords, which you’ll use in your blog posts.
 You can also use these keywords for your lead generation content, as they can help you discover what problems people have and the solutions they are looking for.

 Finally, the BOFU keywords are the ones you can use for your landing pages and other promotional pages.

-There are a large number of keyword research tools, like two of the most popular: Ahrefs and SEMrush.
-You can also a free tool like KeywordTool.io to find keyword suggestions and Moz to identify long-tail phrases as well as to complement the results of Ahrefs and SEMrush.
+There are a large number of keyword research tools, two of the most popular: Ahrefs and Semrush.
+You can also use a free tool like KeywordTool.io to find keyword suggestions and Moz to identify long-tail phrases as well as to complement the results of Ahrefs and Semrush.

 When you use these tools, you need to be aware there are no “right or wrong” keywords that you need to uncover.
-Rather, you need to find the keywords that best suit your company.
+Rather, look for the keywords that best suit your company—and your prospective leads.

-Once you find what people want, you need to create content that gives them precisely what they are looking for.
+Once you find what people want, you need to create content that gives your leads precisely what they are looking for.
 Since you have keywords categorized by the steps of the funnel to which they belong, you can structure your content generation in the following way: